theforeman/foreman-packaging/README.md

 RPM packaging branches
 ======================
-We're in the process of migrating RPMs from being built using the files in the foreman/subproject repos to foreman-packaging branches.

 The rpm/\* branches contain the spec files for Foreman, related projects and its dependencies.
 Pull requests gladly accepted for these.  rpm/develop is the first and best place to make changes, as it's branched for each release.